NoStackApp/ns-flip/README.md

   -t, --templateDir=templateDir  template directory

 EXAMPLE
-  $ nostack newstarter -t ~/templates/basicTemplate -s ~/temp/mystarter
+  $ ns newstarter -t ~/templates/basicTemplate -s ~/temp/mystarter
 ```

 _See code: [src/commands/newstarter.ts](https://github.com/NoStackApp/ns-flip/blob/v1.0.0-0/src/commands/newstarter.ts)_

 ## `ns test`

 Confirms that your custom changes have been entered safely, allowing you to generate with an updated or replaced template, or with a changed 'ns.yml' file.
-For documentation about the rules for custom code placement, please see https://www.nostack.net/ns-front/.
+For documentation about the rules for custom code placement, please see https://github.com/NoStackApp/ns-flip/wiki/Safe-Custom-Code.

 ```
 USAGE